-Other Treasure cards (like Go Up a Level cards) are "specials."
+Other Treasure cards are "specials" (like "Go Up a Level").
 You may play these at any time, unless the card itself says otherwise.
 Follow the card's instructions, then discard it, unless it has a persistent bonus like an Item.

-CURSES
+CURSES AND TRAPS

-If drawn face-up, during the "Kick Open The Door" phase, Curse cards apply to the person who drew them.
+If drawn face-up, during the "Kick Open The Door" phase, Curse and Trap cards apply to the person who drew them.

-If drawn face-down or acquired some other way, Curse cards may be played on any player at any time.
-ANY time, do you hear me?
+If drawn face-down or acquired some other way, Curse and Trap cards may be played on ANY player at ANY time.
+Any time, do you hear me?
 Reducing someone's abilities just as he thinks he has killed a monster is a lot of fun.

 Usually, a Curse affects its victim immediately (if it can) and is discarded.
 However, some Curses give a penalty later in the game or have a continuing effect.
 Keep these cards until you get rid of the Curse or the penalty takes effect.
 If someone plays a "your next combat" Curse on you while you are in combat, it counts in that combat!
-(Curse cards you keep as a reminder may not be discarded to power Class or Race abilities.
+(Curse cards you keep as a reminder may not be discarded to power Power or Race abilities.
 Nice try!)

-If a Curse can apply to more than one Item, the victim decides which Item is lost or Cursed.
+If a Curse can apply to more than one item, the victim decides which item is lost or cursed.

-If a Curse applies to something you don't have, ignore it unless the Curse has instructions to the contrary.
-For instance, if you draw De-Feet-ed and you are not wearing Footgear, nothing happens; discard the card.
+If a Curse applies to something you don't have, ignore it.
+For instance, if you draw "Lose Your Armor" and you have no armor, nothing happens; discard the card.

-There will be times when it will help you to play a Curse or Monster on yourself, or to "help" another player in a way that costs him treasure.
+There will be times when it will help you to play a Curse, Trap, or Monster on yourself, or to "help" another player in a way that costs him treasure.
 This is very munchkinly.
 Do it.